Show Notes from Episode 2 of the Real Deal…What Matters Live

 When talking with a lot of entrepreneurs, I’ve discovered that they have hobbies.
 These are things that they do in their spare time that they really enjoy.
 This becomes a source of business ideas as well.
 There are people who have done things in all sorts of crazy areas.
 There are hobbies ranging from shopping, reading, gaming, napping, swimming, film, yoga, photography, snorkeling, flying, diving, cycling, painting, music and picnicking.
 There are a variety of different businesses that have been developed by people that make quite a bit of money based on things that started as a hobby, and then it ended up being their full-time job.

 Another more formal way to collect feedback on an idea to start a company or create a new product is to have customer surveys.
 Even a simple set of questions for your target customers can be a real eye opener.
 You need to keep it simple and target real potential customers so that there is something in it for them.
 There should be value to them in providing this feedback to you.
+Once you have gathered enough responses, it is then time to consider using some of the best survey analysis software out there to analyze your findings.
 I get surveys all the time through email that I don’t answer because I don’t see what’s in it for me.
 Sometimes I’ll do it.
 If I buy a new car or house and they’ve done a great job, then I might answer those surveys.
 That’s a customer satisfaction survey.
 What we’re talking about here is understanding the big problems that your potential customers are trying to solve.
-Then come up with creative ideas around how to solve those things.
+You can then come up with creative ideas around how to solve those things.

 Understanding Domain Expertise and Technical Product Knowledge